NxPKG/khulnasoft-docs/content/web3/ipfs-gateway/concepts/universal-gateway.md

 This differs from a [restricted gateway](/web3/ipfs-gateway/concepts/dnslink/), which restricts the gateway to a particular piece of content (either a specific Content Identifier (CID) or an Interplanetary Name Service (IPNS) hostname).

-## How is it used with Cloudflare?
+## How is it used with Khulnasoft?

 You can add a Universal Path gateway just as you would [create any gateway](/web3/how-to/manage-gateways/).